 There is ample space for everyone to present, we always try to fit most of the talks into our program.
 So register your abstract as soon as possible.

 In order to register please fill in your details using this online form.
-Early bird registration (20,- discount) ends October 25th, registration for talks and posters ends November 14th.
+Early bird registration (20,- discount) ends October 25th, registration for accommodation ends November 4th, submission of talks and posters abstracts ends November 8th.

 Schedule for the 2021 NVG meeting:

 20.00 – Dobberke Lecture by Dr. Mirjam Knörnschild

 09.00 – 10.45 Session on social networks + keynote lecture by Dr. Lysanne Snijders (WUR)

 11.15 – 12.30 Open session